Janice Charette

-Janice Charette is a Canadian public servant and diplomat serving as the clerk of the Privy Council and secretary to the Cabinet since 2021.
-Charette was the Canadian high commissioner to the United Kingdom from 2016 to 2021 and previously served as clerk of the Privy Council from 2014 to 2016.
+Janice Charette is a Canadian public servant and diplomat who served as clerk of the Privy Council and secretary to the Cabinet from 2014 to 2016 and again from 2021 to 2023.
+Charette was the Canadian high commissioner to the United Kingdom from 2016 to 2021.

 Early and personal life

 Born and raised in Ottawa, Ontario, Charette attended Carleton University, where she completed a Bachelor of Commerce degree.
 Charette is married to Reg Charette.
-Together they have two adult children, Jed and Cassie.
+Together they have two adult children.

 Career

 Charette joined the public service in 1984, working in the Department of Finance.